Categories

 The Chip That Could Make AI Affordable: What Nvidia's Feynman Means for Your Future

 This is an unusual situation.
-For the first time in technology history, the constraint on AI advancement might not be what engineers can invent but what the electrical grid can support.
+For the first time in the history of technology, the constraint on AI advancement might not be what engineers can invent but what the electrical grid can support.